T0r1nn/APLC/APLC_apworld/lethal_company/docs/setup_en.md

 - collectathon_scrap_goal: Can be any number from 3 to 30, default is 10.
 This is the number of AP chests you have to collect to beat collectathon mode.
 This does nothing in other modes.
 - credit_replacement: Can be any number from 5 to 80, represents the percent of filler items that are replaced with company credits for the credit hunt game mode.
 This does nothing in other modes.
 - required_credits: Can be any number from 10 to 100, represents the percent of company credit items that are required to beat the game.
 This does nothing in other modes.
-- checks_per_moon: Can be any number between 1 and 10, default is 3.
+- grade_checks_per_moon: Can be any number between 1 and 10, default is 3.
 This is the amount of checks per moon that can be gotten from completing that moon
 - num_quotas: Can be any number from 10 to 50, default is 20.
 This is the number of quota checks you can get.
 - money_per_quota_check: Can be any number between 100 and 10000, default is 500.
 This is the amount of total quota you must complete to get the check.
 Be aware that each quota only contributes the required scrap towards this goal, not the sold scrap.
 If you sell 500 scrap but the quota is only 130, you will only contribute 130 towards the check.
 - scrapsanity: Can be 'true' or 'false', when true 50 new checks are added to the game for collecting at least one of each type of scrap.